on February 16, 2022 (last modified on November 24, 2022) • 15 minute read

 In short, in Vafa’s words: “Data analytics helps us ensure we are effectively targeting customers, both new and existing, and maximize our marketing impact.”

 To reiterate, data from eCommerce analytics gives you the complete picture of which products your target buyers prefer, which they show a tendency of disliking, and so on.

 Hard to believe?
 Take a page from Austin Dowse from eCommerce store, Aimvein.
 “I have seen rapid growth after analyzing analytics and making strategies based on it.”

 “To date, I have a huge database of customers, which I can leverage in the future to sell more products to my existing customers,” Dowse shares.
 “Also, I have a good idea of what products are the best sellers and what are not so I can make better decisions in terms of marketing and promotions.”

 The perks of taking this eCommerce analytics-driven approach?
 Hear them from Dowse: “By doing this I am able to:

-To top it all, Dowse uses the data – whether it’s from Google Analytics or a third-party tool according to them – to plan their marketing budget.
+To top it all, Dowse uses the data – whether it’s from Google Analytics or a third-party eccomerce reporting software according to them – to plan their marketing budget.